Sandsøya, Troms

-The island settlement is a very old trading post and church village, a part of the former municipality of Bjarkøy which existed until 2013.
+The island settlement is a very old trading post and church village.
+It was part of the old Bjarkøy Municipality which existed until 2013.
 Sandsøy Church is located on the western side of the island in the village of Sandsøy.
 The other village on the island is Slakstad on the eastern part of the island.

 There was a ferry link that formerly went between Altevik on Sandsøya, Fenes on Grytøya, and Austnes on Bjarkøya.
 The Bjarkøy Fixed Link replaced the ferry routes linked Sandsøya and Grytøya with a bridge and linked Grytøya and Bjarkøya with an undersea tunnel.
-The bridge and tunnel will open in late 2018.
+The bridge and tunnel opened in 2018.
 There is also a connection by the Hurtigruten boat from Sandsøya to Harstad, Austnes, and Senja.